sudhirvr23/Zotero_keyword_Generator/README.md

 Zotero Keyword Generator Plugin
 A Zotero plugin that generates keywords for PDFs using Google Gemini AI.

+Install in Zotero

+Open Zotero
+Go to Tools > Add-ons
+Click the gear icon and select "Install Add-on From File" Select the keyword-generator.xpi file
+Restart Zotero if prompted

 Features

 Right-click context menu for PDF items